spouze/GeneRation_Pouzet2025/parameter_files/readme.md

 | SIMUL_MAXGEN             | 5000                                                          | _NOT USED_               |
 | TYPE_ARCHI               | m2                                                            | _NOT USED_                     |

-NB: many parameters are not used because the parameter file originates from another version of the model that used more parameters.
+NB: Many parameters are not used because the parameter file originates from another version of the model that used more parameters.
+The parameter file will work without all those unused parameters.
+They are indicated here to avoid any potential confusion, because they are present in the parameter files used for the simulation of the paper.